LNG supply for Asia – fighting the Hydra

 For a starter, there are two kinds of Asian LNG buyers.

 Other Asian buyers face very different situations.
-They usually don’t have luxuries like deep utility type markets or overcapacities to insulate against the wildly fluctuating market.
+They usually don’t have luxuries like deep utility-type markets or overcapacities to insulate against the wildly fluctuating market.
 AND, they usually have no or little long-term supply in place.

 So what are their options?
 With a slew of new projects under construction in Australia and around and new projects coming up on the North American West coast and Eastern Africa, things should be great for them.
 Reality is different.

-• Operational projects – those projects are all fully committed in some form.
+- Operational projects – those projects are all fully committed in some form.
 Some of them produce so-called portfolio LNG which means that some portfolio buyer takes the LNG under a long-term arrangement and attempts to make money by reselling with a return.
 Those portfolio sellers are as real as a heart attack but they are also very, very expensive.
 This is an option of last resort only as often it’s better to leave the receiving terminal empty rather than give in to the demands of the portfolio seller.

-• Projects Post FID – those are certain to come on stream but are not operational yet.
+- Projects Post FID – those are certain to come on stream but are not operational yet.
 They are primarily located in Australia but there are others.
 Not all of those projects are fully committed so in principle there are available volumes.
 The snag is that virtually all of those projects have logged in super high CAPEX (read the Black Mamba one and two) and some of them are vulnerable now.
 They cannot afford to give in to price demands as new Asian buyers would likely have them.
 My experience is that talking to them is a waste of time.

-• There is a new fourth group – the Atlantic sellers having misread market developments – this group might not see itself as a group now but it becomes clear that the “everything to Japan” strategy some of them have adopted has not really worked too well.
+- There is a new fourth group – the Atlantic sellers having misread market developments – this group might not see itself as a group now but it becomes clear that the “everything to Japan” strategy some of them have adopted has not worked too well.
 They will find out over the next 18 months or so and then there will be some operational LNG up for grabs.
 But this will not be an easy position as it involves high-risk business development and lobbying with a very gentle touch.
 It’s a risky venue but at least, it’s real.

-Deciding on what to do and which potential supply source you apply yourself on is like fighting a hydra.
+Deciding on what to do and which potential supply source you apply yourself to is like fighting a hydra.
 Some of the heads you chop off regrow with time.
 That’s not fair but hey, I never said that fairness is part of the game.

 Your biggest enemy is time.
-Really feeling the breath of the monster down your neck gives you a sense of urgency that sometimes drives you to do the right things.
-Making decisions in LNG can be really scary so some adrenalin might give you the kick you need.
+Feeling the breath of the monster down your neck gives you a sense of urgency that sometimes drives you to do the right things.
+Making decisions in LNG can be scary so some adrenalin might give you the kick you need.
 If the problem is not imminent you might feel a false sense of security.
 In LNG, one year is nothing.
 So if your supply problem is not more than 3 years away, get the hell out of your chair and do something.
 This monster does not even know the word mercy and will eat you alive.

 It also pays for Asian buyers to try out new things.
-Next week I will post on the “Give to get” strategy which, as I believe, is the best possible way to take on the problem so stay tuned.
+Next week I will post on the “Give to get” strategy which, I believe, is the best possible way to take on the problem so stay tuned.
 This is no armchair strategy.
-It’s good old business development with getting your feet on the ground and beating to the drums of your future partner.
+It’s good old business development with getting your feet on the ground and beating the drums of your future partner.

 This has to go beyond sterile negotiations.
 An interested buyer needs to inspire the values of partnership and cooperation in the host country.
-I have said it in another post that Sub-Saharan Africa is going to be the likeliest place for such a deal.
+I have said in another post that Sub-Saharan Africa is going to be the likeliest place for such a deal.
 Read my post on Africa for details.
 At least two players need to rethink their strategies.

 In LNG, you can do a lot worse than that.